When we’re in the middle of a crisis, we often feel like we are just barely keeping our heads above water.

 Go on a date with a partner, friend, or family member – We often neglect our relationships when we’re under stress, so it’s a good idea to carve out some time to go out and have a little fun with your partner or buddy.
 This doesn’t need to cost a lot of money, either!
 Check out these cheap romantic date ideas, or this collection of budget-friendly “friend dates”.

 One of the absolute best things you can do to take care of yourself is move your body.

 Exercise (even very mild exercise) can boost your endorphins and make you feel happier, strengthen your bones and muscles, decrease chronic pain, improve your self–esteem, and lower your stress levels.

 The key is to pick a physical activity you enjoy doing.
 If you’re not currently exercising, start slow – there’s no need to be a hero!
 Remember, this is part of your self–care practice, so you shouldn’t dread it and it shouldn’t make you feel worse.

 Check out this great list from Nerd Fitness for some ideas on adding fun exercise into your life.

 Activities to try:

 Try getting in the water – Water exercise can feel very nourishing when you’re stressed.
 Try paddleboard, swimming, or water aerobics.
 Even walking in the pool for a little while is a great start!
-You can also watch this free webinar for other ideas.

 Take a yoga class – No need to go hard core if you’re a beginner!
 Look for gentle yoga or senior yoga classes and don’t push yourself.